These are the key questions to ask a family law attorney when you first meet to guide your conversation and see if they're the right fit for you.

 That isn’t to say lawyers with broader practices can’t be a great fit.
 We suggest you evaluate your options holistically to find the lawyer that fits your needs best.

-Some attorneys only take cases in specific areas of family law, such as divorce.
-Similarly, attorneys with broad practices may have never handled a custody case, for example, simply because they haven’t had the opportunity to.
+Some family law attorneys only take cases in specific areas of family law, such as a divorce lawyer.
+Similarly, attorneys with broad practices may have never handled a child custody case, for example, simply because they haven’t had the opportunity to.

 The key is to find an attorney who has experience in the specific area of family law that applies to your case.
-As covered in our Family Law Overview, these areas include divorce and legal separation, child custody, alimony, prenuptial agreements, adoption, and guardianship, among others.
+As covered in our Family Law Overview, these areas include divorce and legal separation, child custody, alimony (or spousal support), prenuptial agreements, adoption, and guardianship, and more.

-If your issue is specific to divorce, you can check out our list of questions to ask a divorce lawyer here.
+And if your issue is specific to divorce, you can check out our list of questions to ask a divorce lawyer.

 Experience is invaluable and should be an important consideration when selecting a lawyer.

 However, more experience often means a higher price.
-Bear in mind that less experienced lawyers who have more reasonable prices can be just as smart and capable even though they may have handled fewer cases so far.
+Bear in mind that less experienced family law attorneys who have more reasonable prices can be just as smart and capable even though they may have handled fewer cases so far.

-The cost of handling your family law case will vary widely based on the nature of your case and the experience of your attorney.
-Regardless, your lawyer should be able to provide a range of how much your case will cost from start to finish.
+The cost of handling your family law case will vary widely based on the nature of your case and the experience of your lawyer.
+Regardless, your family law attorney should be able to provide a range of how much your case will cost from start to finish.

-Be aware that factors outside of your lawyer’s control – such as the opposing party’s level of cooperation – can inflate your case’s costs.
+Be aware that factors outside of your lawyer’s control – such as the opposing party’s level of cooperation – can inflate your legal fees.
 This is relatively common in family law cases.

-As with any legal issue, your lawyer should be clear about what the process will look like and how long it will take, even if their timeline is just an estimate.
+As with any legal issue, your family law lawyer should be clear about what the process will look like and how long it will take, even if their timeline is just an estimate.

-Most lawyers, including family law lawyers, have different communication preferences.
-Some prefer to talk over email, whereas others prefer speaking over video calls or on the phone.
-Consider your own preferences when it comes to communication to ensure you select a lawyer whose preferences align with yours.
+Most lawyers, including family law attorneys, have different communication preferences.
+Some prefer to talk over email, whereas others prefer speaking over video calls or phone calls.
+Consider your own preferences when it comes to communication to ensure you select a family attorney whose preferences align with yours.

-Whatever your preference, it’s important to know how to contact your lawyer should any questions or issues arise.
+Whatever your preference, it’s important to know how to contact your family law attorney should any questions or issues arise.

 Price, experience, and your comfort level with the lawyer are just three of the many factors to consider before hiring legal representation.
 Family law issues deal with the things we hold most dear in life, making the search for the right attorney even more important.

-These questions should help you evaluate your options, but since family law is so personal, trust your instincts on whether an attorney is the right fit for you.
+These questions should help you evaluate your options, but since family law is so personal, trust your instincts on whether the family lawyer you speak with is the right attorney for you.